mconsulting/legal/README.md

 # Mason Prepaid Legal

+## Latest news

+Three additional weeks of non-response by @Patti Wilmer at records

 ## Purpose
 To provide a central repository of evidence related to legal cases in which I have an interest.
 Both effectiveness and efficiency are vastly improved by information sharing between the stakeholders.